DarrylBayliss/Simon-Says-Android/README.md

 1. Clone the repo

 2. Go to [Kaggle](https://www.kaggle.com/models/google/gemma), sign up and accept the Gemma T&C's.
-Download the `gemma-2b-it-cpu` version of the models
+Download the `gemma-2b-it-cpu` version of the models under the TensorFlow Lite tab.

 3. Using Device Explorer, import the Gemma model onto your device in the path specified in `AppModule.kt`